2019 Windsor and Maidenhead Borough Council election: Background

-The Independent Local Government Boundary Commission for England carried out an electoral review of the Royal Borough with the view to change our electoral arrangements from May 2019.
+The Independent Local Government Boundary Commission for England carried out an electoral review of the Royal Borough with the view to change electoral arrangements from May 2019.
 The Commission announced the number of councillors was to reduce and also looked into the number of wards, their names and boundaries.
 This reduced the number of councillors from 57 to 41.

 Before the election, the composition of the council was:

 After the election, the composition of the council became: